Jump to:Page Content

 Our PhD in Political Economy and Government students are registered at the Graduate School of Arts and Sciences, and delve into a broad range of research areas during their time at Harvard.

 Recent dissertations have examined the rising role of primary elections in Latin American politics, the role of ethnicity and institutions in the political economy of African development, and the microfoundations of economic growth.
-Our current Political Economy and Government doctoral students and their areas of interest are listed below.
+Our current PEG students and their areas of interest are listed below.

 American politics and political economy, with a focus on electoral politics and legislative behavior.